Samantha Braden is the daughter of patrollers Karen and Tim. She spent Sunday mornings in Youth Ski Patrol classes while her parents worked a shift.

-If you’re looking for an activity that teaches responsibility, leadership, and essential safety skills, the Wintergreen Youth Ski Patrol in the Blue Ridge Mountains near Charlottesville, Virginia, offers an incredible opportunity for young skiers and snowboarders.
-This unique program, designed for kids who love the slopes and have a passion for helping others, is more than just a winter activity—it’s a transformative experience that builds confidence, teamwork, and lifelong friendships.
+Looking for an activity that teaches responsibility, leadership, and essential safety skills?
+The Wintergreen Youth Ski Patrol in the Blue Ridge Mountains near Charlottesville, Virginia, offers an incredible opportunity for young skiers and snowboarders.
+This unique program, designed for kids who love the slopes and have a passion for helping others, is more than just a winter activity.
+It’s a transformative experience that builds confidence, teamwork, and lifelong friendships.

 What is the Wintergreen Youth Ski Patrol?

 The Wintergreen Youth Ski Patrol, part of the larger Wintergreen Ski Patrol, is a specialized training program for young people aged 8 to 15 years old.
-Kids learn basic first-aid, rescue techniques, and mountain safety protocols, teaching them skills to assist fellow skiers and snowboarders on the mountain.
-These kids get hands-on learning and experience, ensuring that they’re not only enjoying the thrill of winter fun but also learning to be proactive in helping others stay safe on the slopes.
+Kids learn basic first-aid, rescue techniques, and mountain safety protocols.
+These skills allow them to assist fellow skiers and snowboarders on the mountain.
+Kids get hands-on learning and experience, ensuring that they’re not just enjoying the thrill of winter fun.
+They’re also learning to be proactive in helping others stay safe on the slopes.

-Shari Adams of Richmond is the director of Wintergreen Youth Ski Patrol, and has curated just the right amount of education and fun for 8 to 15 year-olds who like to ski and snowboard.
+Shari Adams of Richmond is the director of Wintergreen Youth Ski Patrol.
+She has curated just the right amount of education and fun for 8 to 15 year-olds who like to ski and snowboard.

-The course is held over 8 Sundays in January and February with classes being approximately 2-3 hours.
-Students are introduced to the concepts of National Ski Patrol’s outdoor emergency care (OEC) course, which is the mandatory basic training for all patrollers.
+The course is held over 8 Sundays in January and February.
+Classes are 2-3 hours long.
+Students are introduced to the concepts of National Ski Patrol’s Outdoor Emergency Care (OEC) course, which is the mandatory basic training for all patrollers.

-Whether it’s the ABCs (Airway, Breathing, Circulation), the introductory CPR class (no tests!), or learning how to assess patients, youth ski patrollers will finish the course with a foundation of first aid knowledge, an understanding of what it means to volunteer, and firsthand examples of how each person can make a difference as part of a team.
+Whether it’s the ABCs (Airway, Breathing, Circulation), the introductory CPR class (no tests!), or learning how to assess patients, youth ski patrollers will finish the course with more than just a foundation of first aid knowledge.
+They’ll also understand what it means to volunteer and see firsthand how each person matters on a team.

-Adams reminds us, “Under no circumstance will a youth patroller administer medical treatment to a patient at Wintergreen Resort.”
+“Under no circumstance,” says Adams, “will a youth patroller administer medical treatment to a patient at Wintergreen Resort.”

 What Kids Can Expect in Youth Ski Patrol Classes